-Plastic shower heads and shower hoses are often difficult to chlorinate, as they may contain much biofilm.
-Every three months such fixtures should be disassembled, cleaned (mechanically or by using soap, acid may be used to remove scaling) before they are disinfected.
-Disinfection may be done by soaking them in 50 mg/l free chlorine for an hour, by boiling them in water until they have an internal temperature of 100° C, or by hanging them until they are completely dry internally.
+Plastic shower heads and shower hoses are often difficult to chlorinate, as they may contain a lot of biofilm.
+Every three months, disassemble and clean these fixtures (using soap or acid as necessary) before they are disinfected.
+Disinfection may be done by chlorination (soaking in 50 mg/l free chlorine for an hour, dilute a 5% chlorine solution 1:1000), rapid boiling (5 minutes), or hanging (until they are completely dry internally).

-If the procedures described above do not give low colony counts, the reason for this must be found.
+If the procedures described above do not give low colony counts, the cause must be found.
+Possible solutions may be use of chemicals that clean and disinfect, or piping renewal.